nicojanssens/udp-hole-puncher-js/README.md

 # UDP Hole Puncher

+## Summary
-#### JS library implementing a UDP hole punching protocol to connect two peers located behind NAT devices.
+JS library implementing a UDP hole punching protocol to connect two peers located behind NAT devices.
 Will not work when one or both peers are located behind a symmetric NAT box.
 In that case, you may need a relay server + a TURN lib (like [this one](https://github.com/nicojanssens/turn-js)) to facilitate communication between both peers.

 ## Features
 - no rendez-vous server lock in
 - verifies if bidirectional communication is possible

 ## Install
 ```
 npm install udp-hole-puncher
 ```

 ## Usage
 ```js
 var dgram = require('dgram')
 var UdpHolePuncher = require('udp-hole-puncher')